Alaska in May: Weather And Activities In The Shoulder Season

 Festivals In May

-Alaska is not only known for its stunning, untouched landscapes but also its rich cultural heritage.
+Alaska is not only known for its stunning, untouched landscapes but also for its rich cultural heritage.
 The month of May is an excellent time to experience Alaska’s cultural events and festivals, which range from quirky to creative and everything in between.

 Another festival worth checking out is the Sitka Whalefest, which celebrates the migration of gray whales and other marine wildlife.
 The festival includes lectures, music, and a parade.